Code-Institute-Submissions/MissTechy-Surfing-in-Bundoran/README.md

 6.Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 Making a Local Clone

-Log in to GitHub and locate the GitHub Repository Under the repository name, click "Clone or download".
+1.Log in to GitHub and locate the GitHub Repository 2.Under the repository name, click "Clone or download".
-To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+3.To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-Open Git Bash
+4.Open Git Bash.
-Change the current working directory to the location where you want the cloned directory to be made.
+5.Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the URL you copied in Step 3.
+6.Type git clone, and then paste the URL you copied in Step 3.
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-Press Enter.
+7.Press Enter.
 Your local clone will be created.
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 > Cloning into `CI-Clone`...
 > remote: Counting objects: 10, done.